Growing Winter Squash: Fall’s Favorite Food

 Growing winter squash allows you to enjoy fall's bounty to the fullest.
 Our in-depth growing guide shows you how to get great yields!

-Imagine yourself cozy indoors, watching the snowfall outside, and enjoying a warm dish of rich, flavorful squash.
+Imagine yourself cozy indoors, watching the snowfall outside, and enjoying a warm dish of rich, flavorful butternut squash.
 Sounds nice, right?
-Even though it’s spring right now, you can start preparing this meal from your garden.
+Even if it’s spring right now, you can start preparing this meal from your garden.
 Growing winter squash is very easy and fruitful enough to last all winter long.

 As you probably know, there are many varieties of squash — over 700!
 They’re separated into two categories depending on their growing season and storage.

 Summer squash plants produce quickly and their fruit has a very thin rind (think zucchini).